Asinus12/MinimalSTM/README.md

 1) Reads BOOT0 and BOOT1 to determine boot mode
 2) Fetches MSP address from address 0x00000000 (_estack)
 3) Fetches PC from address 0x00000004, PC always holds the address of the next instruction to be exectued!
 (Reset_handler).
 Note that LSB of Reset_handler address indicates thumb mode and is always 1.
-4) Reset_Handler initializes data and bss segment, initializes some hardware and calls the maing function.
+4) Reset_Handler initializes data and bss segment, initializes some hardware and calls the main function.